 Abbott Mount, Uttarakhand is home to snow-capped mountains, surreal sight of pine forests, rich biodiversity, and adventurous activities.
 You can visit this hill station at any time of the year to spend a memorable vacation.
 From Delhi, Mumbai, Kolkata, and Bengaluru, you have to cover a distance of 430km via NH9, 1600km via Mumbai-Agra NH, 1300km via NH19, and 2200km via NH44, respectively.

-By Air.
-If your preferred travel option is airways, then you have to terminate your air travel at the Pantnagar Airport, Uttarakhand.
-The airport is the nearest to Abbott Mount.
+If your preferred travel option is airways, then you have to terminate your air travel at the Pantnagar Airport, Uttarakhand and is the nearest airport to Abbott Mount.
 The airport regulates the arrival and departure of flights run by airlines like AirIndia and IndiGo.
 From the airport, you may use any public transport to reach the hill station.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here